 This is why the Lord Jesus commanded you at the beginning of the race to deny yourself, bear your cross daily, and follow Him (Luke 9:23).
 Only those who endure to the end will be saved and crowned (Matt.
 24:13).

 Beloved, where are you now in the race that God has set before you?

 Are you presently going through some fiery trials, sufferings, tribulations, or persecutions for the sake of your faith or the gospel of Christ?

 Are you presently facing many adversaries and adversities?

 Hang in there, don’t quit, or give in to despair!

-Whatever you are going through or facing in the race is nothing strange, unusual or uncommon to men, for all the past heroes of faith went through the same and came out victoriously, and many saints like you are presently going through the same and yet remaining steadfast in the faith.
+Whatever you are going through or facing in the race is nothing strange, unusual, or uncommon to men, for all the past heroes of faith went through the same and came out victoriously.
+Many saints like you are presently going through the same and yet remaining steadfast in the faith.
 If they can, you also can!

 Therefore, resist the devil, and “be steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world.”
 (1 Pet.
 5:9 NKJV).